SandeshRamesh/Portolio-Projects/README.md

 > **Auto-personalized solar outreach using public data + Google Solar API**

-- Scrapes lead emails amd checks rooftop solar exposure to be used in outreach
+- Scrapes lead emails and checks rooftop solar exposure to be used in outreach
 - No shady scraping—just ethical, mildly obsessive targeting
 - Built for outbound teams who want to sell sun power like it’s going out of style
 - [True People Scraper](https://github.com/SandeshRamesh/truePeopleScrapper.git)